At 31 years old, Ephraim is proud of the life he has built for his family.

 An unknown gentleman visited Ephraim’s workplace and told him about an organization named Operation Smile, which provides free cleft surgeries.
 The kind stranger left the phone number for Operation Smile South Africa.
 The call would prove to be life-changing.
-Ephraim learned about a medical mission that was to be conducted the next month in Mbombela.
+Ephraim learned about a surgical program that was taking place the next month in Mbombela.

-After a short surgery, Ephraim rested in his room, giving everyone he saw two thumbs up.
+After a surgery that can take as few as 45 minutes, Ephraim rested in his room, giving everyone he saw two thumbs up.
 He couldn’t wait to return home to show his sons their father’s new smile.

-“My family was so surprised when they saw me,” Ephraim said of his homecoming from the medical mission.
+“My family was so surprised when they saw me,” Ephraim said of his homecoming from the surgical program.
 “They said, ‘I didn’t expect you to look like this now.’”

 While Ephraim retains his innate upbeat disposition, he said that life is so much happier as a result of his surgery.

-“The biggest change was that before when I was talking to a group of guys then if one of them said something about my mouth I would get so angry,” Ephraim said as he looked back on the 10 months since his procedure.
+“The biggest change was that before, when I was talking to a group of guys, if one of them said something about my mouth, I would get so angry,” Ephraim said as he looked back on the 10 months since his procedure.
 “Now, it’s so much better.”